Radhikatayal80/Plant-Disease-Detector/README.md

 ## Download the Model

 1. Download the `model.h5` file from the following link: [Download model.h5](https://drive.google.com/file/d/1zh9hOME2bmThyUtBD0vpvbSjPlH0TsaC/view?usp=drive_link)
-2. Place the `model.h5` file into the `Plant-Disease-Detection-main-Streamlit` folder.
+2. Place the `model.h5` file into the `code` folder with other files shown on the github.

 ## Setting Up the Environment